Terms of Business Guide

-Should you be dissatisfied with the amount of a fee charged then you can ask that a Law Cost Accountant nominated by agreement between us or failing agreement by the Law Society of Scotland review your file and set an appropriate level of fee for the work done.
-Where that happens you and we are bound by the fee fixed by the Law Cost Accountant.
+Should you be dissatisfied with the amount of a fee charged then you can ask that we have the Auditor of Court review your file and set an appropriate level of fee for the work done (known as taxation).
+Where that happens you and we are bound by the fee fixed by the Auditor.

-If the Law Cost Accountant reduces the amount of our original charge to you then we will charge only that reduced amount and we shall pay the Law Cost Accountant's costs.
-If he confirms that our fee is correct or indeed undercharged you will be responsible for the Law Cost Accountant’s costs and our fee.
+If the Auditor reduces the amount of our original charge to you then we will charge only that reduced amount and we shall pay the Auditor’s costs.
+If he confirms that our fee is correct or indeed undercharged you will be responsible for the Auditor’s costs and our fee.

 As required by law, we have in place procedures which are designed to prevent Money Laundering.
 These procedures include obtaining and updating satisfactory evidence of the identity of our clients.
 This must be produced before we are able to process any work on their behalf.
-Sometimes we can speed this process up by the use of electronic verification of your identity from a commercial supplier of this service.
+We may require to obtain electronic verification of your identity from a commercial supplier of this service.

-Please note that by accepting our terms of business you are consenting to such a check being carried out if necessary.
-Although this is not a credit check, information may be shared with a credit reference agency who may retain it on their file.
-In all cases where money laundering procedures are required we charge a fee of £20 + VAT to cover our costs in this regard.
+Please note that by accepting our terms of business you are consenting to such a check being carried out if we deem it necessary.
+Although this is not a credit check and should therefore not affect your credit rating it will be listed on your credit report as an ID search.
+In all cases where money laundering procedures are required we charge a minimum fee of £20 + VAT to cover our costs in this regard.

 How long will the work take?